Publications and tools

 This policy statement explains agency requirements under the Administrative Functions Disposal Authority (AFDA) and AFDA Express for retaining and managing websites and website content.
 This policy statement helps to understand the often difficult task of retaining websites as well as clarifying AFDA and AFDA Express classes that can apply to websites and content and objects found within a website.
 Websites are Commonwealth records and by adopting this policy statement, agencies should meet their legal obligations for retention and disposal of records under the Archives Act 1983.

-The Australian Government Recordkeeping Metadata Standard Version 2.0 (pdf, 520kb) describes information about records and the context in which they are captured and used in Australian Government agencies.
+The Australian Government Recordkeeping Metadata Standard version 2.2 describes information about records and the context in which they are captured and used in Australian Government agencies.

 The Australian Governments' Interactive Functions Thesaurus (AGIFT) is a three-level hierarchical thesaurus that describes the business functions carried out across Commonwealth, state and local governments in Australia.
 It contains 25 high-level functions, each with second and third level terms, as well as non-preferred terms and related terms.
 A scope note describes the range of activities covered by a preferred term and provides cross-references.